ericeslinger/delta-transform-html/README.md

     };
     var htmlString = transformer.transform(testVal);

+You can request that the output html be wrapped in a root node by passing optiosn to transform (and transformAsync)
+thusly:

+    var htmlString = transformer.transform(testVal, { rootNode: 'my-element', rootClass: 'class1 class2'});
+    htmlString === '<my-element class="class1 class2"> ... stuff ... </my-element>'

 One can register custom formats by calling `transformer.Registry.add('formatName', FormatterClass);`

 FormatterClass should look a bit like: